Jordan Wadi Rum Camping Guide & Best Bedouin Camps On The Desert

 On our trip to Wadi Rum, we were guests of the Wadi Rum Green Desert camp.
 It’s a small camp with a quiet and friendly atmosphere, where you can instantly feel at home.
 There is a family vibe in the camp, that is emphasized by the nicest Bedouins working there.

-The small family business has been run for 10 years by 30-years old Nadjah, a Bedouin coming from the local area.
-What immediately took my attention was how gentle, soft-spoken and attentive Nadjah was to everyone’s needs.
-He always made sure to talk to each one of the guests personally and spend at least some time on the camp, assuring that everyone is having the best time possible.
+The small family business has been run for 10 years by 30-year-old Nadjah, a Bedouin coming from the local area.
+What immediately caught my attention was how gentle, soft-spoken, and attentive Nadjah was to everyone’s needs.
+He always made sure to talk to each one of the guests personally and spend at least some time at the camp, assuring that everyone was having the best time possible.

 In the evenings, everyone would meet in a common tent area, with a big fire joyfully cracking in the silent night.
 There was an unlimited amount of Bedouin tea constantly supplied to everyone, laughs, talks and even dancing and singing.